The Senior School

 - Student Representative Council

-- maintaining a positive tone in the college
+- maintaining a positive tone in the school

 - playing a leading role in ensuring that Holy Trinity is a pleasant and safe environment for all staff and students